bloominstituteoftechnology/web-module-project-class-components/README.md

   - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.
   - Once a todo is submitted, the Todo List should re-render and show the added todo.

-### Stretch Task: Use Real Data from an API

-The following live endpoints exist in this project (you can test them with Postman):

-- `GET http://localhost:9000/api/todos` responds with all todos
-- `GET http://localhost:9000/api/todos/:id` responds with the todo of the given `id`
-- `POST http://localhost:9000/api/todos` expects `name` and optional `completed`, responds with new todo
-- `PATCH http://localhost:9000/api/todos/:id` toggles completion of todo by given `id`, responds with the patched todo

-Modify `<App />` so it utilizes these endpoints instead of fake, "frontend" data.
-Axios is already installed in the project.

 ## Submission Format

 - [ ] Only work on main.